 Flowing along Bucks County's eastern border, the Delaware River has played an important role in the area's history.
 Today, the Delaware River is one of Bucks County's biggest attractions.
-With picturesque views and abundant wildlife, the river makes a beautiful backdrop for an unforgettable dining experience at any of Bucks County's riverside restaurants.
+With picturesque views, the river makes a beautiful backdrop for an unforgettable dining experience at any of Bucks County's riverside restaurants.

 Dine al fresco on the spacious river deck here in Lumberville.
 Whether you crave a four-course brunch, or simply want to sip a cocktail in the Lantern Lounge, the Black Bass is the perfect place to relax and enjoy a delicious meal.
 The restaurant offers a mix of eclectic and international menu options, including vegetarian and gluten-free dishes to cater to every palate.

 Wine and dine along the riverfront here in Upper Black Eddy.
 You can stay in this romantic Inn complete with French doors, private balconies and cozy fireplaces.

 Full of rich history, the Bridgeton Mill House earned the title of official “Country Inn” in 2003 with the opening of its full-service restaurant in addition to the already standing inn.
 Located in Langhorne, this popular restaurant serving American cuisine has two indoor dining rooms, Great Hall, and a seasonal outdoor patio.

 Feel the breeze as you indulge in a delectable selection from the menu.
 This New Hope restaurant's garden terrace provides beautiful views of the river and the namesake bridge that connects Bucks County to Stockton, NJ.
 In the cooler months, diners can enjoy a fine meal in front of a three-century-old fireplace for the ultimate romantic dinner.